fengwz17/MCVI/README.md

 forked from https://github.com/bhy/mcvi

-MCVIF is my own implementation and has some problem
+MCVIF is my own implementation, but it has some problems.